Campus of Brigham Young University: BYU Salt Lake Center

 BYU also has an extension campus, the BYU Salt Lake Center in Salt Lake City, which began in 1959.
 On 20 August 2007, the Salt Lake Center moved to a new Campus located on Salt Lake's North Temple street.
 The campus now occupies three floors of the Triad Center, and has a total of 28 classrooms.
-Admitted BYU students may register for classes the same way as with any class on the main Provo campus.
-Also, with proper clearance, non-admitted students may also register for classes.
+Admitted BYU students may register for classes by means of the standard BYU-Provo admissions process.
+Non-admitted students may also register for classes with proper clearance.
 However, while these credits can be applied at BYU or transferred to other universities, registration does not constitute admittance to BYU.
-The Salt Lake Center has some advantages over the Provo Campus, with its tendency toward smaller class sizes.
-Previous to the move, most classes were held in the evening, and the curriculum was limited in size.
-Changes are underway to expand class offerings and times.
-Physical Science taught by David Bierman only at BYU SLC has several demonstrations every class.
-This class is one any student would not want to miss.
+The center has undergone a move, previous to which, most classes were held in the evening, and the curriculum was limited in size.
+Class offerings and times have since expanded.

 On September 15, 2012, BYU Salt Lake Center held their first tailgate party for the BYU vs. Utah rivalry game.
 Over three hundred people watched the game on an 18-foot blow up screen and ate hotdogs, BYU brownies, and washed them down with free soda provided by BYU Salt Lake.
 LDS Business College provided hotdogs and chips to the first 200 people.
 Other sponsors included BYU Athletics, Deseret First Credit Union and the BYU Tailgating Club.